05.02.25

 Make sure you have active service — did a payment fall through the cracks, leading your provider to suspend your account?

-If the “no SIM card” message still pops up, here are some reasons it might be happening and what to do next.
+If the “no SIM card” message still pops up, there are some other reasons it might be happening.
+Here's what to do next.

 To work well, the chip on a physical SIM card has to make a connection with contact points in your phone.